a8m/tree/README.md

-tree command
+tree
 ---
-> tree - implementation of the `tree` command that can be used programmticaly.
+> An implementation of the [`tree`](http://mama.indstate.edu/users/ice/tree/) command written in Go, that can be programmatically.

 #### Installation:
 ```sh